FDIM/eslint-plugin-angular-template-whitespace/README.md

 My goal is to have small set of rules that enforce whitespace in angular templates, mainly in expressions and conditions.

+> This is not ready for use just yet!
+Just taking initial steps make this possible.

 ## Installation

 You'll first need to install [ESLint](http://eslint.org):